dataform-co/dataform/content/docs/best-practices/start-your-dataform-project.md

 You can create two schedules, one that will run all actions tagged `daily` every day and one that will run all actions tagged `hourly` every hour

-With this setup, when creating a dataset, you simply need to add the right tag to ensure it gets updated at the correct frequency.
+With this setup, when creating a dataset, simply add the right tag to ensure it gets updated at the correct frequency.

 ```sql
 -- definitions/analytics/customers.sqlx